ASFHyP3/geospatial-ai-tutorials/severe-weather/SatChipDataModule_README.md

 # Working with SatChip Datasets
-SatChip datasets are non-geospatial TorchGeo datasets specialized for satellite imagery.
+SatChip datasets are non-geospatial [TorchGeo](https://github.com/torchgeo/torchgeo?tab=readme-ov-file) datasets specialized for satellite imagery.
-SatChip is built with [TorchGeo](https://github.com/torchgeo/torchgeo?tab=readme-ov-file) In this tutorial, we will discuss the organization of SatChip data, the SatChip Dataset and DataModule, and run a tutorial example with pre-staged data.
+In this tutorial, we will discuss the organization of SatChip data, the SatChip Dataset and DataModule, and run a tutorial example with pre-staged data.

 ### Dataset organization
 The data are in `zarr` format and prepared using [SatChip](https://github.com/forrestfwilliams/satchip), a Python package for preparing satellite images for TorchGeo.
 Currently supported datasets include: